yoshito-n-students/image_reprojection/README.md

 **~map_update/binning_x** (int, default: 8)\
 **~map_update/binning_y** (int, default: 8)
-* scale of map between source images and destination image
+* scale of map between source images and a destination image
 * size of map is defined by (width of dst image / binning_x, height of dst image / binning_y)
 * try greater value (smaller map size) if cpu usage is too high although the quality of dst image may get lower